carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/02-good-project.md

 If the example was on a Mac or Linux computer you would have `home` instead of `C:`

 In the complete path example you can see that the code is not going to be portable.
-If someone other than Wilma Flintstone wanted to run the r script they would have to alter the path to match their system.
+If someone other than Wilma Flintstone wanted to run the R script they would have to alter the path to match their system.

 > ## Challenge 4.3: relative paths
 >